antbrown/sublime-phpunit-debug/README.md

 Make sure `bin/phpunit-debug` is on your `$PATH` somewhere and is executable.

+_For example: Copy to your ~/bin folder and customize idekey value_

 ## Starting the Sample Debug Session

 Open the file `tests/ExampleTest.php` in Sublime Text 2 and goto line 6: `$stack = array();`.